-After completing OBLC, you will serve with a Reserve unit a minimum of two days each month and participate in annual training for at least two weeks each year.
+After completing BOLC, you will serve with a Reserve unit a minimum of two days each month and participate in annual training for at least two weeks each year.
 During this time, your duties may include attending professional seminars and military or nursing education courses provided by the U.S. Army.
 Plus, you’ll have the opportunity to work in a wide range of health care environments, whether it be in a modern hospital, working with skilled professionals in a variety of clinical situations or supervising paraprofessionals in a field medical unit.

 Effective patient care requires the proper balance between technical skills and the ability to apply the appropriate treatment or procedure at the right moment.
-Medical Nurse Corps officers possess expert knowledge in their area of concentration, patient management, and general support and coordination principles.
+Army Nurse Corps officers possess expert knowledge in their area of concentration, patient management, and general support and coordination principles.
 Nurses gain this knowledge through continuing medical education and experience sustained by mentoring, additional institutional training, continuous self-development and progressive levels of assignments within their specialty.